OpenFAST/openfast/docs/source/user/aerodyn/introduction.rst

 Introduction
 ============

-AeroDyn is a time-domain wind turbine aerodynamics module that has been coupled into the FAST version 8 multi-physics engineering tool to enable aero-elastic simulation of horizontal-axis turbines.
-AeroDyn can also be driven as a standalone code to compute wind turbine aerodynamic response uncoupled from FAST.
-When coupled to FAST, AeroDyn can also be linearized as part of the linearization of the full coupled solution (linearization is not available in standalone mode).
-AeroDyn was originally developed for modeling wind turbine aerodynamics, however, the module equally applies to the hydrodynamics of marine hydrokinetic (MHK) turbines (the terms “wind turbine”, “tower”, “aerodynamics” etc. in this document imply “MHK turbine”, “MHK support structure”, “hydrodynamics” etc. for MHK turbines).
+AeroDyn is a time-domain wind turbine aerodynamics module that is coupled in the OpenFAST multi-physics engineering tool to enable aero-elastic simulation of horizontal-axis turbines.
+AeroDyn can also be driven as a standalone code to compute wind turbine aerodynamic response uncoupled from OpenFAST.
+When coupled to OpenFAST, AeroDyn can also be linearized as part of the linearization of the full coupled solution (linearization is not available in standalone mode).
+AeroDyn was originally developed for modeling wind turbine aerodynamics.
+However, the module equally applies to the hydrodynamics of marine hydrokinetic (MHK) turbines (the terms “wind turbine”, “tower”, “aerodynamics” etc.  in this document imply “MHK turbine”, “MHK support structure”, “hydrodynamics” etc. for MHK turbines).
 Additional physics important for MHK turbines, not applicable to wind turbines, computed by AeroDyn include a cavitation check.
+This documentation pertains version of AeroDyn in the OpenFAST github repository.
+The AeroDyn version released of OpenFAST 1.0.0 is most closely related to AeroDyn version 15 in the legacy version numbering.
-This documentation pertains to the newest release of AeroDyn—version 15 and newer, which represents a complete overhaul from earlier version of AeroDyn.
-AeroDyn v15 and newer follows the requirements of the FAST modularization framework.
+AeroDyn version 15 was a complete overhaul from earlier version of AeroDyn.
+AeroDyn version 15 and newer follows the requirements of the FAST modularization framework.

 AeroDyn calculates aerodynamic loads on both the blades and tower.
 Aerodynamic calculations within AeroDyn are based on the principles of